DUNE-DAQ/performancetest/README.md

     "test_name": "short test name",
     "run_number": "run number of the test",
-    "session": "grafana partition name for the given test", "out_path": "override this if you want to save data and reports locally.", "readout_name": [
+    "session": "grafana partition name for the given test", "out_path": "/nfs/rscratch/sbhuller/perftest/",
-        "readouthost names in daqconf file, for each test" ],
+    "data_path": null,
+    "plot_path": null,
     "documentation": {
-        "purpose": "state the purpose of your test, if not provided, default text will be added instead", "goals": "state the goals of this sepcific test, if not provided, default text will be added instead", "method": "state how you will attempt to reach the goal, if not provided, default text will be added instead", "control plane": "how was the system controlled during the test i.e. proceess manager configuration", "configuration": "path to configuration or git commit hash from ehn1configs", "concurrancy": "active users on the readout machine during the time of the run, what applications were run in parallel on the machine"
+        "purpose": "state the purpose of your test, if not provided, default text will be added instead", "goals": "state the goals of this sepcific test, if not provided, default text will be added instead", "method": "state how you will attempt to reach the goal, if not provided, default text will be added instead", "control plane": "how was the system controlled during the test i.e. proceess manager configuration", "configuration": "path to configuration or git commit hash from ehn1configs", "concurrancy": "active users on the readout machine during the time of the run, what applications were run in parallel on the machine", "summary": "summary/conclusions of the test"
     }
 }
 ```
 Each key has a description of what it is and what value can be added.
-Note that for `documentation`, the values can be set to `null` and boilerplate text is inserted into the report instead.
+Note that the `plot_path` and `data_path` are values which you can override, otherwise they are automaically filled so they can be left as is.
+In addition, the `out_path` is the location where the directory for the test report is created.
+This should not be changed unless you want to keep the data and reports locally (note the urls in the report will not work in this case).
+Finally, note that for `documentation`, the values can be set to `null` and boilerplate text is inserted into the report instead.
 Also note that `out_path` can be removed if you are saving reports to the shared cernbox.

 Below is an example configuration file with the minimal information required:
 ```[json]